 where $a<0,B=(b_1, b_2) \in \reals^2$ and {$ \mu>\delta >\sigma>0$\footnote{Given that $ \mu>\delta$, flow from $\mu$ is not possible.}}.
 Consider the cost functions $L_C(x,u_C):=x^2Q_C+u_C^\top R_C u_C$, $L_D(x):=P(x^2-\sigma^2)$, and terminal cost $q(x):=P x^2$, {defining $\mathcal{J}$ as in (\ref{defJTNCinc}),} with $R_C :=\left[ \begin{smallmatrix}R_{C1} & 0 \\ 0 & R_{C2}\end{smallmatrix}\right]$, {$Q_C,$ $R_{C1},$ $-R_{C2},$ $P\in \reals_{>0}$, such that}

-\pn{ Following Application 1 with \pn{$X =\emptyset$,} the input $u_1:=(u_{C1},u_{D1})$ designed by {player} $P_1$ plays the role of the control and $u_2:=(u_{C2},u_{D2})$ is the disturbance input assigned by {player} $P_2$.} This is formulated as a two-player zero-sum hybrid game via solving Problem ($\diamond$) {in Section \ref{subsec: probstat}}.
+\pn{Setting \pn{$X =\emptyset$,} the input $u_1:=(u_{C1},u_{D1})$ designed by {player} $P_1$ plays the role of the control and $u_2:=(u_{C2},u_{D2})$ is the disturbance input assigned by {player} $P_2$.} This is formulated as a two-player zero-sum hybrid game via solving Problem ($\diamond$) {in Section \ref{subsec: probstat}}.
 The function $V(x):=P x^2$ is such that \IfConf{ {

 } }{ } holds for all $x \in [0,\delta]$.
 In fact, the min-max in (\ref{HJBLQGnusCz}) is attained by $\kappa_C(x)=(-R_{C1}^{-1} b_1P x,-R_{C2}^{-1}b_2P x)$.
 In particular, thanks to \eqref{PQ}, {we have} \IfAutom{{$\mathcal{L}_C(x,\kappa_C(x))=0.$}} { } Then, $V(x)= Px^2$ is a solution to (\ref{HJBzsih}).
 In addition, the function $V$ is such that